rcrath/WinShortcut4Linux/README.md

 # WinShortcut4Linux
-windows-sytle shortcuts for for linux file systems, especially for Dropbox users on Linux.
+windows-sytle shortcut for for linux file systems, especially for Dropbox users on Linux.

 ## Rationale